jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

 :doc:`Exceptions </how_to/exception_handling_programs>` like ZeroDivisionError_ break execution of a program.
-No code will run past the line that causes an :doc:`Exception </how_to/exception_handling_programs>` when it is raised which means that no other tests will run until I take care of this error
+No code will run past the line that causes an :doc:`Exception </how_to/exception_handling_programs>` when it is raised which means I have to take care of this error, so I do not have random failures in the test

+.. _test_division_green_1:

 green: make it pass
 #################################################################################